The end of the financial year is coming!

 In a little over two months the curtain will fall on another financial year.

-Whilst I understand that you may not get as excited about this event as my fellow business and financial advisors, it is an important time in the tax and accounting world.
+Whilst I understand that you may not get as excited about this event as my fellow business and financial advisers, it is an important time in the tax and accounting world.

 June 30 marks the end of the financial year.
 If your affairs are not in order by then, it will be too late to change anything for this financial year.